emretto/benchmark-hadoop-on-paas/README.md

 # COMPARATIVE PERFORMANCE EVALUATION OF HADOOP ON PAAS PROPOSALS BY LEVERAGING HIBENCH

-This repository is build to document the steps taken in our benchmark study.
+We are benchmarking managed Hadoop services of three Cloud Service Providers, namely GCP Dataproc, Azure HDInsight, and Alibaba Cloud e-MapReduce.
+This repository documenting the steps taken in our study.

-Benchmarking managed Hadoop services of three Cloud Service Providers, namely GCP Dataproc, Azure HDInsight, and Alibaba Cloud e-MapReduce.
+## ROADMAP

 Instead of diving directly into Hadoop on PaaS benchmarking, we set up first a virtual environment to install Hadoop manually and execute HiBench on it.
-The reason for this approach is to understand HiBench's functioning and face eventual issues before they appear during the benchmark, which could dramatically rise costs on the cloud.
+The reason for this approach is to understand HiBench's functioning and face eventual issues before they appear during the benchmark on the cloud, which could dramatically rise costs on the cloud.

 Structure: